andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/loading-a-receipt-for-validation-with-swift.md

 ### Upcoming hurdles

 That about wraps up locating and loading the receipt.
 The _real_ challenges of using OpenSSL to extract the receipt, verify its authenticity, parse it, and more are still ahead.
-I&#8217;ll be sure to chronicle my journey as I jump those hurdles.
+I'll be sure to chronicle my journey as I jump those hurdles.
 Stay tuned!

 <a name="related" class="jump-target"></a>